 First off, The Blue Hen Cafe is the ultimate spot for breakfast, brunch, or lunch.
 You can tell without much effort that the food here is definitely made from scratch, and it all tastes fantastic.
 Their specialties are southern breakfast food like sausage biscuits and corned beef hash.

-Finally, there is no better fit in a former Spanish colony than a Spanish tapas restaurant.
+There is no better fit in a former Spanish colony than a Spanish tapas restaurant.
 Michael’s Tasting Room features a constantly evolving menu of small plates that will allow you to sample a little bit of this and a little bit of that…all while working your way through their fantastic wine list.

-St. Augustine Area Developments
+St. Augustine Area Communities

 Everything about St. Augustine revolves around the fact that it is the oldest city in the country.
 But that doesn’t mean you won’t find modern amenities here.
 This community offers the perfect hybrid that brings the new and the old together in a way that celebrates its history without being stuck in it.